arj03/ssb-browser-demo/README.md

 node write-dist.js && find dist -type f | xargs cat | sha256sum > dist/sha256.txt
 ```

-The dist directory will be populated with the whole application
+the dist directory will be populated with the whole application
 including a file with the hash of all the contents.
-This way you can
-verify that the version you might see at some site, is the same as in
-this repo.
+Each release will include this
+hash so that one can verify that locally produced builds match the authors.

 # browserify 2mb